Fast Homomorphic Linear Algebra with BLAS: Introduction

+Finally, the main technical tool for our most general reduction is a generalization of (ring) GSW encryption~\cite{GSW13} to matrices, built on top of the \RLWE-type structures used in the $\cpmm$ approach, and an extension to Mv setting of the classical external product from \RGSW\ and \RLWE\ to \RLWE\ ciphertexts~\cite{BP16, CGGI17}.
 All the various techniques developed for the $\cpmm$ algorithm extend to this situation, allowing for a wide range of efficient reductions.
 We also describe a method, relying on the \cmt algorithm, to obtain a \RGSW\ encryption of a matrix from a \RLWE\ encryption of that matrix, in the case of a square $N\times N$ matrix.